What makes the Ithaca College Teacher Education program special?

 Yes!
 Ithaca College offers a graduate program in elementary education.
 As an undergraduate at Ithaca College, you can major in a subject in any of the humanities or sciences, and then apply to the Master of Science (M.S.) degree in Childhood Education for a fifth year of study at IC.
 You will also be able to start taking some education courses as an undergraduate, or perhaps you might decide to minor in Education.
 If you have an appropriate undergraduate degree from another college, you can attend Ithaca College just for the graduate degree in childhood education.
 The Childhood Education Program is a 13-month intensive program beginning in the summer each year and is under the direction of Dr. Peter Martin, Chair of Graduate Programs in Education.
 If you would like additional information about this program, please see the Graduate Studies website.

 What is the new graduate program in Agriculture Education?

 Ithaca College is pleased to be working in collaboration with Cornell University to offer a graduate program leading to initial certification in agriculture, K-12.
 The agriculture education graduate students join our other M.A.T. students in our 13-month, intensive program, which begins in late May each year.
 Graduate students in agriculture education study agriculture, animal science, plant science, and other related areas as undergraduates and then apply by February 15 to the M.A.T. program.
 Information about this program can be found on our graduate studies website or by contacting Dr. Peter Martin, Chair, Graduate Programs in Education, at IC.

 Can I meet some of the students and faculty in your program?

 Absolutely!
-You can make an appointment to visit campus, sit in on classes, meet faculty and students, and discuss our programs with Elizabeth Bleicher, Interim Chair, Department of Education or Peter Martin, Chair of Graduate Programs.
-You may also call 607-274-3608 to set up an appointment.
+You can make an appointment to visit campus, sit in on classes, meet faculty and students, and discuss our programs with Sara Levy, Chair, Department of Education or Peter Martin, Chair of Graduate Programs.